-The couple produced four children -- Henry W.D.
-Gaumer, Flora J. Gaumer, Mary Josephine Gaumer, Horace G. Gaumer and Lilly May Gaumer.
-Anthony kept a family Bible in which he recorded the names and birthdates.
+The couple produced a family of five children -- Francis H. Gaumer, Henry W.D.
+Gaumer, Flora J. Helm, Mary Josephine Gaumer, Horace G. Gaumer and Lillie May Helm.
+Anthony kept a family Bible in which he recorded their names and birthdates.

 Two months after the breakout of the Civil War, Anthony joined the Union Army at Camp Chase, OH on June 28, 1861.
 He was assigned to the 26th Ohio Infantry, Company F, part of Sheridan's Division.
 He rose to the rank of sergeant.
 Sadly, while on duty at Chattanooga, TN, he began to suffer from chronic diarrhea and was admitted to an army hospital.
 He died in Chattanooga on Jan.
 24, 1863, at the age of 32.
 His remains were interred in what today is the Chattanooga National Cemetery.

 In an interesting twist, the Chattanooga cemetery also is the final resting place for eight Union soldiers, led by James Andrews, who stole the rebel train The General, made famous in the 1956 Disney film The Great Locomotive Chase, starring Fess Parker.
 Their objective was to burn a series of railroad bridges between Chattanooga and Atlanta, but they only accomplished a portion of the mission, were captured and hanged as spies.